oliviergimenez/hmm_tmb/README.md

 ## Fit HMM (aka multievent) models to capture-recapture data with TMB

 Fit a simple multievent model to capture-recapture data using TMB.
-The results are in the [multievent_tmb.pdf](https://github.com/oliviergimenez/hmm_tmb/blob/master/multievent_tmb.pdf) file.
+The results are in the multievent_tmb.pdf file.
+The code is in the multievent_tmb.Rmd file that can be run from RStudio.